* If you are attempting to seriously evaluate my qualifications for a writing or editing project,

 * If you’d like more information about my history as a writer,

-Drawn to fiction and poetry from her earliest years, Brittany Hendricks Faske was undoubtedly more surprised than anyone else when, in the spring of 2013, she found herself in possession of a terminal degree in music; a published dissertation bearing the scintillating title, Pedagogical Methods of Vincent Cichowicz as Witnessed by Larry Black, 1964–1966: A Case Study; and the early drafts of what would become her first published mainstream work, Limited Range Etudes for Trumpet (Ensemble Publications, 2017).
+Drawn to fiction and poetry from her earliest years, Brittany Hendricks was undoubtedly more surprised than anyone when, in May of 2013, she found herself in possession of a terminal degree in music; a published document bearing the scintillating title, Pedagogical Methods of Vincent Cichowicz as Witnessed by Larry Black, 1964–1966: A Case Study; and the early drafts of what would become her first published non-dissertation work, Limited Range Etudes for Trumpet (Ensemble Publications, 2017).

-Not that her fiction-writing self had not reared its head to help her along her way.
-Ms. Faske was admitted to Northwestern University partly based upon the strength of her admissions essay, which described the woes of two hapless pistachios who get swept away out to sea, only to wash up on the shores of an island inhabited primarily by noodles and controlled by an evil tortilla.
+Not that her fiction-writing self had not reared its head along the way.
+Ms. Hendricks was admitted to Northwestern University partly upon the strength of an admissions essay that described the woes of two hapless pistachios who get swept out to sea, only to wash up on the shores of an island inhabited primarily by noodles and controlled by an evil tortilla.
 She left Northwestern with a minor in fiction writing, which might have turned into a second degree if not for the deterrent of Northwestern’s astronomical tuition.
-(As it was, the coursework for the writing program, to which Ms. Faske had to apply and gain separate admission, was at least identical insofar as the major and the minor were concerned.)
-During her master’s degree she wrote little enough of her own work, but did assume primary responsibility for copy editing both the full text of and book proposal for a close friend’s nonfiction manuscript.
-She likewise adopted the habit, helped by her Northwestern roommate but eventually sustained singlehandedly, of periodically creating mystery-dinner-style murder mysteries, which invariably required participants to run across college campuses in the dark, seeking out hidden clues and interviewing suspects who themselves knew only their portions of the story.
-(Ms. Faske has engaged in this behavior on four separate occasions, the last rendition of which involved her Ball State trumpet students and was so popular that some of them have threatened to drive south to Arkansas should this kind of event reoccur in the future.)
+(As it was, the coursework for the writing program, to which Ms. Hendricks had to apply and gain separate admission, was at least identical for majors and minors.)
+During her master’s degree she adopted the habit, abetted by her Northwestern roommate but eventually sustained single-handedly, of periodically creating mystery-dinner-style murder mysteries, which invariably required participants to run across college campuses in the dark, seeking out hidden clues and interviewing suspects.
+(Ms. Hendricks has engaged in this behavior on six separate occasions.)

-* If you’re hungry, wish you could cook but have no idea where to start, or would simply like to read something I’ve written recently, click here to be redirected to my food blog.
+* If you’re hungry, wish you could cook but have no idea where to start, or would simply like to read something I’ve written that isn’t about a trumpet, click here to be redirected to my food blog.